 I’ve listened to too much lately.
 From all sides.
 Some opinions I agree with and others I don’t, but what I’ve concluded is ultimately this: If I’m going to be known or listened to, I want it to be because of what I’m FOR, not what I’m against.

-When it comes to my own ministry, and the way I lead the church I love, I want to major on the things that we’re for.
+I want to major on the things that we’re for.
 I want to put down the weapons of the sarcastic juke and judgmental stab and instead take up the tools that are constructive.
 I would rather have a ministry of building people up with truth than tearing them down with it.
-For example…

 - We’re for love – showing love in practical, tangible ways in a self-serving world.